siloenaps/Comet-w.-Rupy-and-Unity/README.md

 # Comet-w.-Rupy-and-Unity

+TEST TEST TEST
-Work in progress first sketch of using long polling with a Unity client and Rupy.
+Work in progress first sketch of using long polling with a Unity client and Rupy (https://github.com/tinspin/rupy).

+Nb.
+Stream.cs original is to be found https://github.com/tinspin/rupy